minio/kes-docs/content/tutorials/getting-started.md

 3. Generate Client Credentials

    The client application needs credentials to access the KES server.
+   Generate an API key from the client's key and certificate to verify the client application to the KES server.

-   The following command generates a new TLS private/public key pair:
+   The following command generates a new TLS private/public key pair for `MyApp`:

    ```sh
    $ kes identity new --key=client.key --cert=client.crt MyApp